1. The Members of the University

 X. Unless otherwise provided in his or her conditions of appointment, an officer of the University may resign in writing addressed to the Senate.

 XI.
-The Chancellor shall have a general responsibility to the Senate and the President of Western Orthodox University Ltd. (Commonwealth of Dominica) for maintaining and promoting the effective working and good order of the University, and shall be the academic head of the University.
-The Vice-Chancellor shall be the administrative head of the University and shall be the Secretary to the Senate of the University.
-He or she shall also be University Bursar.
+The Chancellor shall have a general responsibility to the Senate and the President of Western Orthodox University Ltd. (Commonwealth of Dominica) for maintaining and promoting the effective working and good order of the University, and shall be the academic and administrative head of the University.
+In accordance with the principles of governance established at the University’s foundation, the Chancellor shall have the power to act in all matters in the name of the University and of its Senate and Regents motu proprio.
+The Registrar shall be the deputy to the Chancellor and shall be the Secretary to the Senate of the University.

 5. The Senate